serenmind/django-lunchlog/README.md

   ```

 Notes:
 - Tests use `pytest` and `pytest-django`.
-These are included in the project's `pyproject.toml` so the Docker dev image has them installed during build.
+These are included in the project's `pyproject.toml` so the Docker image has them installed during build.
 - Some tests mock external calls (S3 / Google Places) so they run offline.

 ---